By now, the fastest-growing companies know that gender and racial representation are crucial to succeed in today's globally competitive world.

-Studies have shown time and time again that companies with diverse leadership teams are more profitable and innovative.
-If you aren't looking for diverse executives, you are leaving high-performing candidates on the table.
+Studies have repeatedly shown that companies with diverse leadership teams are more profitable and innovative.
+At this point, if you're not looking to develop a team of diverse executives, you're leaving growth up to chance.

-The numbers show the results of hiring diverse executives.
 In 2017, 16 companies in the S&P 500 did not have a single woman on the board or in the C-suite.
-By the end of 2019, every company had at least one woman on their board — and closed the year at a nearly 30% increase.
+By the end of 2019, every company had at least one woman on its board of directors — and closed the year at a nearly 30% increase.
 Plain and simple, diversity at the top is good for business.

-If you are looking to add diversity to your workforce, these are 4 easily implementable executive recruitment strategies to make your executive search more diverse.
+If you want to add diversity to your workforce, these are 4 easily implementable executive recruitment strategies to make your executive search more diverse.

 Write inclusive job descriptions